mpeterson2/save-session/README.md

  - `X` - The x position of the editor
  - `Y` - The y position of the editor

+### Commands

+There is currently only one command: `Save Session: Reopen Project`.
+This is mostly for me, or other developers.
+All it does is reopen the current project.
+This allows you to edit a package and reload it without exiting out of your current window or loosing the project in the new window.

 ## How it works

-Except for file data, Save Session uses Atom's settings to save its data.
-If you look at your settings for Save Session, you will see it all there.

-Files are saved in as json on a file.
-By default, this file is stored at `<atom package dir>/save-session/<projectPath>/projects.json`, but this can be changed through the setting `Data Save Folder`.
+Save Session saves your data in two different ways.
+The first, is through Atom's settings API.
+Simple things like window dimensions are saved here, but nothing complicated.
+The second is on your file system.
+Things like files info is stored in a folder at `<atom package dir>/save-session/<project path>/projects.json` by default.

 ## Contributing

-Contributions are of course welcome.
 Feel free to submit issues if you see anything misbehaving.
+The more information you can give me about your issue the better.
+Things like operating system, Atom version, Save Session version, your Save Session config, other installed packages, and any error messages in the console that mention Save Session are helpful.

 Pull requests are also welcome if you want to improve or change something.